SasView/sasview.github.io/faq.md

 *   There may be two reasons for this.
 From release 4.0 the structure of plug-in models altered considerably in order to provide the enhanced functionality (access to polydispersity, etc) many of our users had demanded.
 Though we have attempted to provide some degree of internal translation, the reality is that this will likely only be truly successful for simple models.
 We recommend that old models be re-written to comply with the requirements of the new architcture.
 New models can then be contributed through our new [Model Marketplace](https://marketplace.sasview.org).
 *   The last vestiges of the old SansView name leftover from the genesis of the application were removed for release 3.1.
 While most visible parts of the application had already been converted to sasview prior to version 3.0, some of the packages still had the prefix "sans", including unfortunately the package used in custom models "sans.models.pluginmodel."
 In order to fix this simply apply the following fix.
 We appologize for the inconvenience.
-    *    under _Fitting --> Edit Custom Model --> Advanced_ (on the menu bar) open the offending custom model.
-Find any import statements (should be at the beginning) including the `from sans.models.pluginmodel import Model1DPlungin` and replace "sans" with "sas."
+    *    under _Fitting_ --> _Edit Custom Model_ (then --> _Advanced_ (on the menu bar) in some versions) open the offending custom model.
+Find any import statements (which should be at the beginning of the file) including the `from sans.models.pluginmodel import Model1DPlungin` and simply replace "sans" with "sas".
 Save the model.
-It should now work
+It should now work.

 ### How can I see the separate contributions of the form factor and structure factor?

-#### SasView 2.x.x / SasView 3.x.x / SasView 4.0.x:
+#### SasView 2.x / SasView 3.x / SasView 4.0.x:

 *   Load the data and perform the fit as normal, including the structure factor.
 Go to the menubar and select _Edit --> Copy Params..._.
 *   Then open two new Fit Pages (_Fitting --> New Fit Page_).
 In one of the new Fit Pages select the form factor model you used in the first Fit Page, in the other new Fit Page select the structure factor model you used in the first Fit Page.